A Matlab code for analysis and topology optimization with Third Medium Contact: Topology optimization framework

-The optimizer will update the design variable field over the design domain $\Omega_{D}$, whereas we prescribe $\boldsymbol{\rho}(\boldsymbol{x}) = 0$ over the void region $\bar{\Omega}_{v}$.
-We stress that, even if solid material can connect to $\Gamma_{\boldsymbol{u}}$ only for a depth of length $t$, the whole left edge is clamped.
+We consider the configuration in \autoref{fig:exampleTopOpt}.
+The square region is clamped along the whole left edge $\Gamma_{\boldsymbol{u}(1)}\cup \Gamma_{\boldsymbol{u}(2)}$, and loaded by a downward surface traction at the boundary $\Gamma_{t}$, with length $t = L/10$.
+With the end-magnitude set to $|q| = 40 \: {\rm N}$, we consider $\Lambda_{\rm end} = 1$.
+We stress that, even if solid material can connect to $\Gamma_{\boldsymbol{u}}$ only for the depth $t$, the whole left edge is clamped.
 This is fundamental when considering TMC modelling, as the optimizer will realize that the design can take advantage of the support stiffness through compression of the TM.

+The optimizer updates the design variable field over the design domain $\Omega_{D}$, whereas we prescribe $\boldsymbol{\rho} = 0$ over the void region $\Omega_{v}$.
+However, small values of the intermediate ($\tilde{\boldsymbol{\rho}}$) and control fields ($\tilde{\boldsymbol{\rho}}$) propagate into $\Omega_{v}$ for a depth of $r_{\rm min}$, due to the PDE-filtering.
+This has the important effect of transferring a small force between the clamped edge and the design domain, informing the optimizer about the advantage of placing material near to the edge.
+On the other hand, at the right edge we add two rows of elements where all the design-related fields are set to zero ($\boldsymbol{\rho} = \tilde{\boldsymbol{\rho}} = \hat{\boldsymbol{\rho}} = 0$).
+This has been observed to stabilize further the convergence of the nonlinear solver, in line with the experience from the C-shape example.

-The user-defined parameters for replicating the following results using \texttt{topTMC.m} are listed in \autoref{tab:topopt_parameters}.
+The user-defined parameters for replicating the following results by using \texttt{topTMC.m} are listed in \autoref{tab:topopt_parameters}.

 \thesubfigure{\roman{subfigure}}